BaronJensen/termi-ai/MAC-INSTALL.md

-# Mac Installation Guide for Cursovable
+# Mac Installation Guide for Termi AI

-This guide provides step-by-step instructions for installing and running Cursovable on macOS, specifically addressing the challenges of running unsigned applications.
+This guide provides step-by-step instructions for installing and running Termi AI on macOS, specifically addressing the challenges of running unsigned applications.

 ## Quick Start